naktis/vector/README.md

 | std::vector | 27                 | 67108864         |
 | vector      | 27                 | 67108864         |

-Using *vector* container the occupied memory was reallocated the same number of times as using *std::vector*
+Using *vector* container the occupied memory was reallocated the same number of times as using *std::vector*.

 ### Runtime analysis // [Final grades 2](https://github.com/Naktis/final-grades-2)